that0therGuy/qool-js/readme.md

 **CSS module**
 notice:'e','f' in the below function parameters refer to the value query selector.
 All 'e' and 'to' must have a valid queryselector value.
 Same in some HTML functions.
-'g' and 'h' are the values that are given to the css function. one example :-
+'g' and 'h' are the values that are given to the css function.
+(they are named so because i have a habbit of naming things... bad) please co-operate :) one example :-

 filter('h1','blur(2px)')